Tktirth/Carbon-Footprint-/SECURITY.md

    - The potential impact (e.g., privilege escalation, unauthorized data access, denial of service).
    - Any proposed remediation or mitigation steps.

-We will acknowledge your report within 48 hours and work with you to analyze and patch the issue in a timely manner.
+I will acknowledge your report within 48 hours and work with you to analyze and patch the issue in a timely manner.